White Paper and Roadmap for Quantum Gravity Phenomenology in the Multi-Messenger Era: What effects are we looking for?

 A most relevant example for phenomenological applications is electron--positron pair production from the interaction of very high-energy photons with low-energy photons, such as those from the \ac{CMB} and \ac{EBL}.
 The \ac{LIV} and \ac{DSR} threshold energies $E_\text{th}$ for this process differ already at leading order, and can be written as deviation from the \ac{SR} threshold $E^\text{SR}_\text{th}$ as respectively~\cite{Carmona:2020whi}, where $\epsilon$~is the energy of the background photon and $\alpha$~and $\beta$~are real parameters characterizing the deformations (in the Lorentz-invariant case, $\alpha=\beta=0$).
 For positive~$\alpha$ and~$\beta$, the threshold is higher, so the universe is more transparent to high-energy radiation, while the converse holds when $\alpha$~or $\beta$ would be negative.
 The quantity $m_e^2/\epsilon^2$ (ranging from $\Or(10^{11})$ for visible \ac{EBL} photons to $\Or(10^{18})$ for \ac{CMB} photons) is an amplifier for the new physics effect, which makes the \ac{LIV} prediction much stronger than the \ac{DSR} one.
 Therefore, while in the \ac{DSR} case the modification of the threshold is only appreciable when the energy is close to the high-energy scale characterizing the correction to the kinematics, in the \ac{LIV} case the correction can be substantial at much lower energies.
 For this reason, only threshold anomalies in the \ac{LIV} framework are usually studied, except for the case of \ac{DSR} parameterized by a high-energy scale much lower than the Planck mass~\cite{Carmona:2021lxr}.

 Threshold anomalies can be seen as kinematic modifications of the \ac{SR} description of interactions, and indeed, it is usually the only effect that is modelled to estimate the phenomenological consequences of \ac{LIV} or \ac{DSR} on the interactions of cosmic messengers~\cite{Martinez-Huerta:2020cut,Terzic:2021rlx}.
 However, the decay rates or cross sections of a process in \ac{LIV} or \ac{DSR} scenarios may differ from the standard ones even at energy ranges where the process is allowed in both, \ac{SR} and its modifications, which may be important for effects such as the possible modification of the transparency of the universe to high-energy gamma rays.
-The \ac{LIV} scenario has been explored in the past, but the availability of results for cross sections or decay rates is limited~\cite{Rubtsov:2012kb,Carmona:2022dtp}.
+The \ac{LIV} scenario has been explored in the past, but the availability of results for cross sections or decay rates is limited~\cite{Rubtsov:2012kb,Carmona:2022dtp,Carmona:2024thn}.
 For the \ac{DSR} scenario, changes in the cross sections or decay rates may only play a role in the case of a \ac{QG} energy scale much lower than the Planck one, comparable to the energies of cosmic messengers.
-This is a mostly unexplored case, for which it will be necessary to develop new approaches and techniques~\cite{Carmona:2021lxr}.
+While such dynamical calculations can be carried our for the \ac{LIV} case in the framework of effective field theory, the \ac{DSR} scenario still lacks a well-defined dynamical approach.
+In fact, an appropriate framework for \ac{DSR} should also address some of its known theoretical ambiguities, such as the soccer-ball problem~\cite{Hossenfelder:2007fy,Amelino-Camelia:2011dwc,Amelino-Camelia:2014gga, Amelino-Camelia:2020vvl, Kowalski-Glikman:2022xtr}, the spectator problem~\cite{Kowalski-Glikman:2004fsz,Carmona:2011wc,Amelino-Camelia:2011gae,Gubitosi:2019ymi}, or issues with momentum labelling~\cite{KowalskiGlikman:2002we,Kowalski-Glikman:2022xtr, Amelino-Camelia:2013sba}, whose resolution may require a novel perspective on \ac{DSR}~\cite{Carmona:2023luz}.
+Consequently, the implications of threshold anomalies in \ac{DSR} remain largely unexplored, for which it will be necessary to develop new approaches and techniques~\cite{Carmona:2021lxr}.

 In the following we highlight specific hadronic, electromagnetic and weak interaction processes which are most promising to detect \ac{LIV} or \ac{DSR} threshold anomalies in the future.
 We briefly discuss the challenges that need to be attacked in order to detect these deviations from local Lorentz invariance.